-- An Instrumentality of War: An injury sustained from exposure to an instrumentality of war, such as a weapon or weapon systems specifically designed for military duty or warfare.
-This can include certain military combat vehicles, vessels, aircraft, or an injury or sickness caused by exposure to fumes, gases, or chemicals.
+- An instrumentality of war: An injury sustained from exposure to an instrumentality of war, such as a weapon or weapon system specifically designed for military duty or warfare.
+This can include certain military combat vehicles, vessels, aircraft or an injury or sickness caused by exposure to fumes, gases or chemicals.
 Agent Orange exposure would qualify as an instrumentality of war.

-Eligibility Dates: Anyone can be eligible so long as they meet the above criteria.
-This includes military retirees who have been retired for decades, or someone who retired last month.
-There is even the possibility of back pay, however, it can only be extended back to the effective dates of the laws, which are June 1, 2003 for those with 20 years of service, or January 1, 2008, for those who were medically retired under Chapter 61 with less than 20 years of service.
+Eligibility Dates: Anyone can be eligible as long as they meet the above criteria.
+This includes military retirees who have been retired for decades or those who retired last month.
+There is even the possibility of back pay; however, it can only be extended back to the effective dates of the laws, which are June 1, 2003, for those with 20 years of service, or January 1, 2008, for those who were medically retired under Chapter 61 with fewer than 20 years of service.

 You must apply with your branch of service.
-Concurrent Receipt is automatically applied by DFAS and the VA.
-However, the CRSC program is administered by each branch of the military.
+Concurrent receipt is automatically applied by Defense Finance Accounting Service and the VA.
+The CRSC program is administered by each branch of the military.
 You will need to complete an application and send in supporting documentation to receive this benefit.

-In a perfect world, all military retirees who have a VA service-connected disability rating would be eligible to receive the disability pay in addition to their retirement pay.
-Unfortunately, the government budget isn’t limitless and the current payment methods are being used to help control budgets.
-Concurrent Receipt was phased in over a ten year period, with veterans receiving incrementally larger amounts of VA compensation added to their retirement pay each year.
-If the government were to open Concurrent Receipt to everyone, they would likely do something similar, as it would otherwise be a massive budget increase.
+In a perfect world, all military retirees who have VA service-connected disability ratings would be eligible to receive the disability pay in addition to their retirement pay.
+Unfortunately, the government budget isn’t limitless, and the current payment methods are being used to help control budgets.
+Concurrent receipt was phased in over a ten-year period, with veterans receiving incrementally larger amounts of VA compensation added to their retirement pay each year.
+If the government were to open concurrent receipt to everyone, they would likely do something similar, as it would otherwise be a massive budget increase.